tobias-hildebrandt/pisite/notes.md

-test deployment on real hardware add autoshutdown for games and hardware rewrite html+js frontend in some more organized framework
+test deployment on real hardware add autoshutdown for games and hardware rewrite html+js frontend in some more organized framework replace jsonpickle with something that works use SQLite instead of text file

 # notes on flask
 https://overiq.com/flask-101/sessions-in-flask/